TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 2/Luke 2.6.md

 ---

-And it came to pass, while they were there, the days were fulfilled that she should be delivered.
+It happened, while they were there, that the day had come that she should give birth.